MaximeB5/Blackjack/README.md

 # TODO :
   - CODE :

 			-	Implement all the methods of the GameBoard class.
+			-	GameBoard::Play -> add in Step 1 after checkPlayers a check if players are ready or if they want to skip or leave
 			-	Add Play method from IPlay (with a returned value and arguments if needed) in GameBoard (DONE), HumanPlayer (TODO) and CasinoDealer (DONE)
 			-	OPEN POINTS : None.